 - Thursday – scrub the tub

 - Friday – sweep the floors

 A daily routine keeps chores and clutter from piling up.
 I can go a long while in between house cleanings when I squeegee the shower and spray it down with a daily spray after each use.
 Melissa Maker of Clean My Space suggests that you might not ever need to clean your shower again if you maintain it daily.

 6. Take Advantage of Online Services

 I’ve become more of an online shopper these days and am taking advantage of delivery/membership services like Grove Collaborative and Young Living.

 As I mention in my book, different stages of life call for adapting our expectations and standards.
-Right now, I just want clutter free surfaces, an empty kitchen sink and a clean bathroom while dusting, mopping, vacuuming and deep cleaning have dropped down on the priority list.
+Right now, I just want clutter free surfaces, an empty kitchen sink and a clean bathroom while deep cleaning has dropped down on the priority list.